CHAPTER Eng

 under the following statement:

-make the above statements with full
+“I make the above

-knowledge that the person referred to
+the person referred to is making

-is making application for licensure
+application for licensure to the

-to the State of New Hampshire as a Professional Engineer.”.
+State of New Hampshire as a Professional Engineer.”.

 Source. #6911, eff 12-15-98; ss by #8190, eff